-Thus, a robotic platform was developed, PiBot (Figure 4.3 left), whose computational core is the Raspberry Pi 3 controller board (Figure 4.3 right).
+PiBot follows an architecture of three parts, as shown on Figure 4.5 left: the robot platform, the software drivers and the exercises.
+As well as the block diagram of the PiBot hardware is shown on Figure 4.5 right.
+The computational core is the Raspberry Pi 3 controller board (Figure 4.3 middle).
 This was mounted on a chassis, to which were added a battery of 20,000 mAh and two servos model Feedback 360° from the Parallax company (Figure 4.4), in addition to a caster.
-The main sensors mounted were an ultrasound sensor model HC-SR04 (Figure 4.5 left) and the Raspberry PiCamera camera (Figure 4.5 right) mounted on another servo, giving it a degree of freedom of movement.
+The main sensors mounted were an ultrasound sensor model HC-SR04 (Figure 4.6 left) and the Raspberry PiCamera camera (Figure 4.6 right) mounted on another servo, giving it a degree of freedom of movement.
 The main technical details are included in Table 4.1.
 Other sensors that are also supported are the bumper and the infrared sensors.